gmar1274/CS4650-CloudComputing/Activity-1/README.md

 # Activity-1
-This task for this activity was to be familar with python basics.
+This task for this activity was to be familar with python basics and the numpy/pandas modules.

 ## Python code
 ```python